lucabol/JediMaster/README.md

 ## Features

-- **AI Issue Evaluation**: Uses OpenAI GPT models to analyze GitHub issues for Copilot suitability.
+- **AI Issue Evaluation**: Uses Azure AI Foundry models to analyze GitHub issues for Copilot suitability.
 - **Automated Assignment**: Assigns suitable issues to Copilot with labels and comments.
 - **Automated PR Review**: Reviews open pull requests using AI (PRDeciderAgent) and can comment or mark PRs as ready to merge.
 - **Multi-Repo & User Support**: Process issues and PRs for multiple repositories or all repos for a user.